-Rewards and loyalty programs are the marketing ploy of the 21 st century.
-Nowadays, everyone is using them, from supermarkets to movie theaters.
+Rewards and loyalty programs are the major marketing ploy of the 21st century.
+Nowadays everyone is using them, from supermarkets to movie theaters.
 However, casinos have been using similar systems before most businesses, dating back to the early 1960s.
+It’s a no-brainer in terms of casino marketing techniques because it’s affordable and gets real results.
 If you have ever visited a gambling establishment, you have likely heard of the term comps.
-It is a complimentary item or service given out by the venue to encourage you to gamble more.
+It is a complimentary item or service given out by the casino venue to encourage you to gamble more.

 You can see an unofficial casino loyalty system in play in Paul Thomas Anderson’s 1996 movie Hard Eight.
 In a scene from the film, Philip Baker Hall’s character Sydney teaches John C. Reilly how to use $150 on slots to get a free room.
 The process begins with John C. Reilly getting a rate-card from a floor manager under the guise that he is a compulsive player who must keep track of his betting activity.
 Then he exchanges $150 for 150 slot tokens.
 For his first session, Reilly plays 20 of them on a slot machine.
 Then exchanges the rest for cash.
 He then goes back to the token purchasing counter and uses the remaining $130 for new tokens, and again, plays only 20 of these on slots.
 Reilly repeats this process until he runs out of cash.
 In reality, he only spends $150, but due to the continuous purchasing of tokens, his rate card notes that he has spent a lot more.
 Thanks to his activity, the floor manager decides to award him a free room, hoping that he will stay the night and gamble the next day.